softeng-feup/open-cx-high-on-caffeine/Development-Report.md

 * **Alternative Flows and Exceptions**:
    * Device is not connected to the internet
       * Appears an error, not allowing the system to run
-   * Participant change the information but does not send it
+   * User changes the information but does not send it
       * Nothing is stored, so the information are the same as the last change submitted

 #### Check Questions

-* **Actor**: Participant.
+* **Actor**: User.
-* **Description**: A participant can check all the questions made by all the attendees of the conference.
+* **Description**: The user can check all the questions made by all the attendees of the conference.
-* **Preconditions and Postconditions**: For a participant to be able to check questions, he/she has to be in the conference (preconditions).
+* **Preconditions and Postconditions**: For a user to be able to check questions, he/she has to be in the conference (preconditions).
 All questions can be checked by all conference attendees (postconditions).
 * **Normal Flow**:
    * The device has to be connected to the internet
    * Actor has to login/create an account
+   * Actor has to select mode Participant or Speaker
-   * Actor selects "Ask Questions" in the app
+   * Actor selects "Let'Start" in the app
+   * He/she has to choose a conference and finally a session
+   * In mode Participant he/she has to select "Ask Question", in mode Speaker "Check Questions"
-   * All questions are shown on the screen, as well the email of the user that submited it
+   * In both cases, all the questions submitted associated with the session are shown on the screen, as well the email of the user that submitted it
 * **Alternative Flows and Exceptions**:
   * Device is not connected to the internet
       * Appears an error, not allowing the system to run
+  * All conferences and sessions are submitted by Speakers, so it is possible that when a Participant wishes to choose, he/she will not have any

+#### Check Session Rate

+* **Actor**: User.
+* **Description**: The user can check the average rate that has been submitted in a specific session.
+* **Preconditions and Postconditions**: For a user to be able to check rates, he/she has to be in the conference (preconditions).
+The average rate can be checked by all conference attendees (postconditions).
+* **Normal Flow**:
+   * The device has to be connected to the internet
+   * Actor has to login/create an account
+   * Actor has to select mode Participant or Speaker
+   * Actor selects "Let'Start" in the app
+   * He/she has to choose a conference and finally a session
+   * In mode Participant he/she has to select "Rate Session", in mode Speaker "Check Rate"
+   * In both cases, the average rate associated with the session are shown on the screen in a format of five starts maximum
+* **Alternative Flows and Exceptions**:
+  * Device is not connected to the internet
+      * Appears an error, not allowing the system to run
+  * All conferences and sessions are submitted by Speakers, so it is possible that when a Participant wishes to choose, he/she will not have any

+### PARTICIPANT
+#### Rate Conference

+* **Actor**: Participant.
+* **Description**: A participant can rate a specific session.
+* **Preconditions and Postconditions**: For a participant to be rate, he/she has to be in the conference (preconditions).
+When a participant rate a session the average rate is calculated again (postconditions).
+* **Normal Flow**:
+   * The device has to be connected to the internet
+   * Actor has to login/create an account
+   * Actor has to select mode Participant or Speaker
+   * Actor selects "Let'Start" in the app
+   * He/she has to choose a conference and finally a session
+   * In mode Participant he/she has to select "Rate Session"
+   * Actor writes the rate (0-5)
+   * Actor submits rate
+   * The new average rate associated with the session are shown on the screen in a format of five starts maximum
+* **Alternative Flows and Exceptions**:
+   * Device is not connected to the internet
+      * Appears an error, not allowing the system to run
+   * Participant tries to submit an empty rate or a value bigegr than 5
+      * It's not possible to send empty strings or a value bigger than 5, so nothing will be submitted

 #### Ask Question

 * **Actor**: Participant.
 * **Description**: A participant can ask questions.
 * **Preconditions and Postconditions**: For a participant to be able to ask questions, he/she has to be in the conference (preconditions).
-When a participant asks a question it is visible in the application for the speaker and other participants (postconditions).
+When a participant asks a question it is visible in the application for the all users (postconditions).
 * **Normal Flow**:
    * The device has to be connected to the internet
    * Actor has to login/create an account
+   * Actor has to select mode Participant
-   * Actor selects "Ask Questions" in the app
+   * Actor selects "Let'Start" in the app
+   * He/she has to choose a conference and finally a session
+   * In mode Participant he/she has to select "Ask Question"
    * Actor writes the question he wants to ask
    * Actor submits question
    * Question is available to everyone to see, as well the email of the user that submited it